Devrama/wonlog/packages/wonlog/README.md

 Stream your local logs to browers to debug easier.

+This project is inspired by [rtail](https://github.com/kilianc/rtail).

 ## Features

 - stream raw text or JSON string logs to browser
 - search logs by a keyword
 - multiple log streams to a browser
 - sort logs
+- uses UDP & WebSocket

 ## Screenshots